janlelis/sig/README.md

 ### Is this better than rubype?

 The rubype gem achieves similar things like sig (and inspired the creation of sig).
 It offers a different syntax and differs in feature & implementation details, so in the end, it is a matter of taste, which gem you prefer.
-The performance impact is quite similar (sig version 1.0 vs rubype 0.2.5), run `rake benchmark` for details.

 ## Setup